tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Reads and Writes can occur to any region
 - Generally sub-second replication between regions
 - Strongly consistent reads ONLY in the same region as writes

+## DynamoDB TTL

+Amazon DynamoDB Time to Live (TTL) allows you to define a per-item timestamp to determine when an item is no longer needed.
+Shortly after the date and time of the specified timestamp, DynamoDB deletes the item from your table without consuming any write throughput.
+TTL is provided at no extra cost as a means to reduce stored data volumes by retaining only the items that remain current for your workload’s needs.

+- Timestamp for automatic DELETE of ITEMS
+- When TTL is enabled on a table a specific attribute is selected for TTL
+- A Per-Partition process periodically runs, checking the current time (in seconds since epoch) to the value in the TTL attribute
+- ITEMS where the TTL attribute is older than the current time are set to expired
+- Another per-partition background process scans for expired items and removes them from tables and indexes and a delete is added to streams if enabled